wayneteams/forms/README.md

-16 Dec: Today at anout 6pm, the subscription got renewed and it is a plesant news 04 Jan: Today is first week of year, yesterday went to do hair with pleasant results 29 Jan: Great that subscribtion is renewed few days back, will find some time to maintain
+16 Dec: Today at anout 6pm, the subscription got renewed and it is a plesant news 04 Jan: Today is first week of year, yesterday went to do hair with pleasant results 29 Jan: Great that subscribtion is renewed few days back, will find some time to maintain 26 Feb: Another month passed, have not updated much